martakarass/adept-pseudocode/README.md

 function rescale_template(template_vector, vector_length){

   DEFINE out = vector being a result of linear interpolation applied to increase/decrease number of points in template_vector to vector_length number of points
-  REDEFINE out = result of standardizing vector_out vector so it has mean 0 and variance 1 RETURN out
+  REDEFINE out = vector obtained via standardizing vector out so it has mean 0 and variance 1 RETURN out
 }
 ```